-What you must pay who at you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$35 copay per provider per day for each Medicare-covered occupational therapy visit. \$35 copay per provider per day for each Medicare-covered physical therapy or speech therapy visit.
-30% of the total allowed amount for each Medicare-covered occupational therapy visit when using your POS benefit.
-30% of the total allowed amount for each Medicare-covered physical therapy or speech therapy visit when using your POS benefit.
-Outpatient substance use disorder services Services include Medicare-covered alcohol and substance use assessment and intervention/treatment for those with substance use disorders in a provider office or outpatient facility. \$35 copay per provider per day for each Medicare-covered individual therapy visit. \$35 copay per provider per day for each Medicare-covered group therapy visit.
-30% of the total allowed amount for each Medicare-covered individual therapy visit when using your POS benefit.
-30% of the total allowed amount for each Medicare-covered group therapy visit when using your POS benefit.
+Outpatient rehabilitation services

+Covered services include: physical therapy, occupational therapy, and speech language therapy.

+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).

+\$35 copay per provider per day for each Medicare-covered occupational therapy, physical therapy, or speech therapy visit.
+30% of the total allowed amount for each Medicare-covered occupational therapy, physical therapy, or speech therapy visit.

+Committee that are a second forward What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Outpatient substance use disorder services Services include Medicare-covered alcohol and substance use assessment and intervention/treatment for those with substance use disorders in a provider office or outpatient facility. \$35 copay per provider per day for each Medicare-covered individual or group therapy visit.
+30% of the total allowed amount for each Medicare-covered individual or group therapy visit.